Generalized Planning in PDDL Domains with Pretrained Large Language Models: Generalized Planning with LLMs

 After the LLM has proposed an implementation of \texttt{get\_plan}, we use the training tasks to \emph{validate} the implementation.
 For each training task, we execute \texttt{get\_plan} until it returns an output, throws an exception, or reaches a timeout (30 seconds).
 If the output is a valid plan, we continue onto the next training task.
 Otherwise, we re-prompt with one of four types of feedback.

 \textbf{Python Exceptions.} If executing \texttt{get\_plan} results in a Python exception, we capture the traceback and report it to the LLM along with the input.
-An example is shown on the right, with the traceback abbreviated for clarity.
-In preliminary experiments, we found that including the full traceback, rather than the exception alone (e.g., \texttt{IndexError: tuple index out of range}), can improve performance.
+An example is shown below, with the traceback abbreviated for clarity.